ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Create a GitHub Account

-Once GitHub Desktop has installed, it will prompt you to create an account.
-This redirects to the GitHub web page again, and then will log you on to GitHub desktop.
+Once GitHub Desktop has been installed, it will prompt you to create an account.
+This redirects to the GitHub web page again and then will log you on to GitHub Desktop.

 Once you have entered your GitHub credentials, you will also be asked to give a name and e-mail.
-The login is to check if you are the person who gets to change the file, and this second name and e-mail step is just to display who made the changes, and can be your name or something generic.
+The login is to check if you are the person who gets to change the file, and this second name and e-mail step are just to display who made the changes and can be your name or something generic.

 You can log in to a GitHub account, and change the name by clicking **File** and selecting **Options**.